ndrean/gruland/README.md

 This creates a file "serverlessland-examples.json"

-2. The NPM packages are served by a deployed app.
+1. The NPM packages are served by a deployed app.
 You can `curl https://gruland.fly.dev/api/packages` or use the front-end `https://gruland.surge.sh` to get them.

-In a terminal, run Elixir:
+The file "aws-npm-packages.json" is created if you set `true`:

 ```
 $ iex -S mix
-iex> Npm.find("@aws-sdk/client", "2022-01-01", "2023-01-01")
+iex> Npm.find(true, "@aws-sdk/client", "2022-01-01", "2023-01-01")
 ```

 or run the server: